Quests Marketplace – Submission guidelines

-- Complete: Your quest should include a starting point (introduction), several objectives (use as many or as few as needed), and an endpoint (when appropriate).
+- Complete: Your quest should include a starting point (introduction), several objectives (use as many or as few as needed), and an endpoint.
 Make sure to submit quests that are completed from beginning to end.

 Appropriate: The language and themes of your quest should be appropriate for all students.
 Avoid strong or offensive language, shocking themes, discrimination, and violence.

 Proofread: Make sure to submit the final reviewed version of your quest.
 Check the story for consistency, grammar, and spelling mistakes before submitting your work.

-An original and compelling storyline: Using a story in a quest is not mandatory, but it does help students feel engaged with your content.
+Writing an original and compelling storyline: Using a story in a quest is not mandatory, but it does help students feel engaged with your content.
 Create a compelling story from scratch to make it a hit!

 Featuring copyright-free content: Make sure that all the content — including images — that you use in your quest is either free of rights or that the source is properly cited.

 Why was my quest denied?

-The Classcraft team must approve your quest before it can appear on the Marketplace.
+The Classcraft team must approve any quest before it can appear on the Marketplace.
 If your quest is not accepted, it may be because it:

-Does not grant access to the files and assignments (does not apply if you are submitting the story alone)
+- Does not grant public access to the files and assignments (unless you're submitting the story only)

 It's already on the Marketplace (the quest was created by another teacher)